openshift/training/beta-1-setup.md

     ose3-node1.example.com    <none>              Ready
     ose3-node2.example.com    <none>              Ready

-Note that these commands do not take a namespace, because we are modifying core OpenShift components.
+Note that nodes are not scoped by namespace.

 Now that we have a larger OpenShift environment, let's examine more complicated application paradigms.